Bjørn Grinde: Molecular evolution

-Consciousness and happiness
+Human behavioral biology

 For the later part of his career, the focus has been on understanding how evolution has shaped the human brain with particular reference to what consciousness is and why it serves us positive and negative experiences.
-The work is related to human behavioral biology (also referred to as evolutionary psychology).
-The idea us to find ways to improve mental health and quality of life.
-The approach is based on the idea that natural selection has shaped the human brain.
-Consequently, our evolutionary history has an impact on present behavior.
-Our emotional and rational brain functions evolved to serve hunting and gathering behavior in tribal (Stone Age) groups rather than to be optimal for modern human life.
+The field of science is related to evolutionary psychology.
+One aim is to find ways to improve mental health and quality of life.
+The approach is based on the idea that natural selection has shaped the human brain; consequently, our evolutionary history has an impact on feelings and behavior.
+Our brain evolved to serve hunting and gathering behavior in tribal (Stone Age) groups, it is therefore not optimal for the present way of living.
+Fortunately, humans have the most adaptive and moldable brain of any species, the aim of society should therefore be to create an environment that makes the most of our inherent qualities nature.

 Grinde suggests that happiness is best understood as a question of the net level of positive and negative feelings.
 Feelings are primarily initiated by the unconscious brain, but can be modified by conscious effort, thus it is possible to improve on happiness by exercising the brain and by seeking an appropriate environment.
 One strategy as to brain exercise is to use meditative techniques and include words or sentences (by 'self-talk') that activate either the capacity to turn off negative feelings or to turn on positive feelings.

-He has published several books on this approach to understand human behavior, including Darwinian Happiness (2002) and The Biology of Happiness (2012).

-Personal

-Grinde lives in the forest surrounding Oslo.
-He is active in the sport orienteering and won the World Masters Championship in 2022.
+He has published some 170 scientific articles and several books.
+Some of his work has been translated to Italian, Arabic, and Chinese.
+He has lectured on this topic around the world.